threefoldtecharchive/jumpscaleX_threebot/docs/quickstart.md

 - package.py  where you define your package logic
 - PACKAGE_NAME_Factory the entry point for your package so it can be referenced within jumpscaleX ecosystem

-- for packages that need its own bcdb, you need to override bcdb property like this
+- for packages that need their own bcdb, you need to override bcdb property like this

 ```python
 class Package(j.baseclasses.threebot_package):